-- The DPW Director/Town Engineer or an authorized agent of the DPW Director/Town Engineer may issue a written notice of violation or enforcement order to enforce the provisions of this Bylaw or the regulations thereunder, which may include requirements to: - a.
-Cease and desist from construction or land disturbing activity until there is compliance with the Bylaw and the stormwater management permit. - b.
-Repair, maintain; or replace the stormwater management system or portions thereof in accordance with the operation and maintenance plan. - c.
-Perform monitoring, analyses, and reporting. - d.
-Fix adverse impact resulting directly or indirectly from malfunction of the stormwater management system. - 2.
-If the enforcing person determines that abatement or remediation of adverse impacts is required, the order may set forth a deadline by which such abatement or remediation must be completed.
-Said order may further advise that, should the violator or property owner fail to abate or perform remediation within the specified deadline, the Town of Sturbridge may, at its option, undertake such work, and the property owner shall reimburse the Town of Sturbridge for expenses incurred.

-- 3. Within thirty (30) days after completing all measures necessary to abate the violation or to perform remediation, the violator and the property owner shall be notified of the costs incurred by the Town of Sturbridge including administrative costs.
-The violator or property owner may file a written protest objecting to the amount or basis of costs with the DPW Director/Town Engineer within thirty (30) days of receipt of the notification of the costs incurred.
-If the amount due is not received by the expiration of the time in which to file a protest or within thirty (30) days following a decision of the DPW Director/Town Engineer affirming or reducing the costs, or from a final decision of a court of competent jurisdiction, the costs shall become a special assessment against the property owner and shall constitute a lien on the owner's property for the amount of said costs.
-Interest shall begin to accrue on any unpaid costs at the statutory rate provided in MGL Ch.
-59, § 57, after the thirty-first day at which the costs first become due. - 4.
-Any person, who violates any provision of the Town of Sturbridge Stormwater Management Regulations order or permit issued thereunder, may be ordered to correct the violation and/or shall be punished by a fine of not more than \$50.00.
+- (1) The DPW Director/Town Engineer or an authorized agent of the DPW Director/Town Engineer may issue a written notice of violation or enforcement order to enforce the provisions of this bylaw or the regulations thereunder, which may include requirements to: - (a) Cease and desist from construction or land\disturbing activity until there is compliance with the bylaw and the stormwater management permit. - (b) Repair, maintain; or replace the stormwater management system or portions thereof in accordance with the operation and maintenance plan. - (c) Perform monitoring, analyses, and reporting. - (d) Fix adverse impact resulting directly or indirectly from malfunction of the stormwater management system. - (2) If the enforcing person determines that abatement or remediation of adverse impacts is required, the order may set forth a deadline by which such abatement or remediation must be completed.
+Said order may further advise that, should the violator or property owner fail to abate or perform remediation within the specified deadline, the Town of Sturbridge may, at its option, undertake such work, and the property owner shall reimburse the Town of Sturbridge for expenses incurred. - (3) Within 30 days after completing all measures necessary to abate the violation or to perform remediation, the violator and the property owner shall be notified of the costs incurred by the Town of Sturbridge, including administrative costs.
+The violator or property owner may file a written protest objecting to the amount or basis of costs with the DPW Director/Town Engineer within 30 days of receipt of the notification of the costs incurred.
+If the amount due is not received by the expiration of the time in which to file a protest or within 30 days following a decision of the DPW Director/Town Engineer affirming or reducing the costs, or from a final decision of a court of competent jurisdiction, the costs shall become a special assessment against the property owner and shall constitute a lien on the owner's property for the amount of said costs.
+Interest shall begin to accrue on any unpaid costs at the statutory rate provided in MGL c 59, § 57, after the 31st day at which the costs first become due. - (4) Any person, who violates any provision of the Town of Sturbridge Stormwater Management Regulations order or permit issued thereunder, may be ordered to correct the violation and/or shall be punished by a fine of not more than \$50.
 Each day or part thereof that such violation occurs or continues shall constitute a separate offense.

-B. Non-Criminal Disposition

-As an alternative to criminal prosecution or civil action, the Town of Sturbridge may elect to utilize the non-criminal disposition procedure set forth in MGL Ch.
-40, §21D and Chapter 9 of the General Bylaws of the Town of Sturbridge in which case DPW Director/Town Engineer of the Town of Sturbridge shall be the enforcing agent.
-The penalty for the 1st violation shall be \$50.00.
-The penalty for the 2nd violation and subsequent violations shall be \$100.00.
-Each day or part thereof that such violation occurs or continues shall constitute a separate offense.
+- B. Non-eriminal disposition.
+As an alternative to criminal prosecution or civil action, the Town of Sturbridge may elect to utilize the non-eriminal disposition procedure set forth in MGL c.
+40, § 21D and Chapter 1, Article I, of the General Bylaws of the Town of Sturbridge in which case DPW Director/Town Engineer of the Town of Sturbridge shall be the enforcing agent.
+The penalty for the first violation shall be \$50.
+The penalty for the second violation and subsequent violations shall be \$100.
+Each day or part thereof that such violation occurs or continues shall constitute a separate offense. - C. Appeals.

-C. Appeals

 The decisions or orders of the DPW Director/Town Engineer shall be final.
-Further relief shall be to a court of competent jurisdiction.

-D. Remedies Not Exclusive

-The remedies listed in this Bylaw are not exclusive of any other remedies available under any applicable federal, state or local law.
+Further relief shall be to a court of competent jurisdiction. - D. Remedies not exclusive.
+The remedies listed in this bylaw are not exclusive of any other remedies available under any applicable federal, state or local law.

-8.21 Severability
+§ 8.21.
+Severability.